 When the early warning system measures a potentially dangerous rise of the upstream water level as a result of heavy rain, the information is automatically sent to a local operations centre, which in turn informs the districts at risk.
 From there, a warning message based on standardised alert levels is disseminated to the communities, using simple but effective communication channels.
 Disaster response teams and authorities in the districts have been trained and equipped to support the process.
 A network of evacuation centres provides shelter if a disaster strikes.

-To further develop the local early warning system approach, GIDRM closely cooperates with the University of Potsdam in Germany.
+To further develop the local early warning system approach, GIDRM I closely cooperated with the University of Potsdam in Germany.

-GIDRM also collaborates with three partner projects in Thailand, Vietnam and the Philippines.
+GIDRM I also collaborated with three partner projects in Thailand, Vietnam and the Philippines.

 For more information on GIDRM I and early warning systems, please visit our resources.

 Flood Management and Drainage of Medium-sized Cities to Adapt to Climate Change (commissioned by BMZ)

 Programme on Sustainable Management of Natural Resources (ENRD) (commissioned by BMZ)